Chemistry finally explained easily

 "The animations were initially developed from a marketing and sales point of view to give customers insight in a modern and fresh way into how our products work and what added value they bring to the customer's process.
 But it soon became apparent that more was possible in this approach.
 The videos are now used both for our own employees and for students without chemical knowledge.
 The need arose from the organization to use the animations in a more educational way.
 That is why two modified animations were made, which explain the processes a little more.

 These steps also illustrate the learning process within AkzoNobel and the growing interest in what the company does," says Tonnaer: "I am a chemical technologist myself, but for a lot of people chemistry is fairly intangible.
 You can't see it.
 For us as a business unit, it is therefore useful to be able to explain to people without a chemical background exactly what polymers are and how they are made.
-Colleagues like the way C4Real has visualized this and 'chemical laymen' get a good idea of what we actually do.
+Colleagues like the way C4Real has visualized this and 'chemical laypeople' get a good idea of what we actually do.
 We also use these animations in our internal HR process to easily introduce non-chemical candidates to chemistry and our specific products.
 Actually, we make chemistry more attractive this way."

 Zooming in at the molecular level